PewDiePie: Early life and education

 Felix Arvid Ulf Kjellberg was born on 24 October 1989 in Gothenburg, where he was also raised.
 He was born to Lotta Kristine Johanna (née Hellstrand, born 1958) and Ulf Christian Kjellberg (born 1957), and grew up with his older sister, Fanny.
 His mother, a former chief information officer (CIO), was named the 2010 CIO of the Year in Sweden.
 His father is a corporate executive.

 Kjellberg studied at Chalmers University of Technology in Gothenburg.

-During his childhood, Kjellberg was interested in art and has detailed that he would draw popular video game characters such as Mario and Sonic the Hedgehog, as well as play video games on his Super Nintendo Entertainment System, such as Star Fox and Donkey Kong Country 2: Diddy's Kong Quest.
+During his childhood, Kjellberg was interested in art and has detailed that he would draw popular video game characters such as Mario and Sonic the Hedgehog, as well as playing video games on his Super Nintendo Entertainment System, such as Star Fox and Donkey Kong Country 2: Diddy's Kong Quest.
 During high school, he frequently played video games in his bedroom and would skip classes to go to an Internet café with friends.
 During his last year of high school, he bought a computer with the money he made selling artwork through his grandmother's gallery.

 Kjellberg then went on to pursue a degree in industrial engineering and management at Chalmers University of Technology in Gothenburg, but left the university in 2011.
 While it has been reported that he left Chalmers to focus on his YouTube career, Kjellberg clarified in 2017 that he had left due to a lack of interest in his course of study.
 He further expressed that, in general, leaving university to pursue a YouTube career would be "fucking stupid".

 Kjellberg has also discussed an enjoyment of Adobe Photoshop, wanting to work on photo manipulation art using the program rather than be in school.
 Following this passion after he departed from Chalmers, he entered Photoshop contests and almost earned an apprenticeship at a prominent Scandinavian advertising agency.
 He was also interested in creating content on YouTube; after not earning the apprenticeship, he sold limited edition prints of his photoshopped images to purchase a computer to work on YouTube videos.